LGKev/CSDev_Code/Kevin/readme.md

 /* ===============================================================*/
 /* ===============================================================*/
+To run, set up a database according to the postgres set up guide, Make a user Sysadmin with password 12345, at port 5432 at host:127.0.0.1
+Then you can run node server.js and it shold run.
+If it doesn't follow the errors until fixed.
 	Summary:
   - Users are stored in groupprojectdatabase
   - Weather Tables are stored in weather2 (these hold the iref portion)